isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Brinjal.md

 <section>
 	<h4>Common problems &amp; solutions:</h4>
-	<p>If your plant has little to no flowers, you try fertilising the plant with fertilisers high in Phosphorus and Potassium.
+	<p>If your plant has little to no flowers, you try fertilising the plant with <a href="/page-index/horticulture-techniques/fertilising/">fertilisers high in Phosphorus and Potassium</a>.
 These nutrients encourage root and flower growth, which are important for the plant to produce more fruit.</p>
 	<p>Many plants require pollinators to help them fruit.
 Bees, butterflies, birds and even beetles transport pollen from one flower to another, pollinating your crops and increasing their fruit yield.
 Attract some pollinators to your garden by growing pollinator-attracting crops, or become a pollinator yourself by hand-pollinating your plants.</p>
 	<p>Fruits can be vulnerable to blossom end rot, which shows up as dark blotches on the ends of fruit.
 To prevent this, make sure that the soil is constantly moist by not waterlogged through regular watering.</p>
 	<p><a href="/page-index/pests/aphids">Aphids</a>, <a href="/page-index/pests/mealy-bugs">mealy bugs</a>, and <a href="/page-index/pests/spider-mites">spider mites</a> often infest the plant if it is sickly or overgrown.
 Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests.
 Regularly prune the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like <a href="/page-index/plant-problems/root-rot">root rot</a>, lack of sunlight, and nutrient deficiencies. </p>